Music Web Hosting

 web page for you that has everything

-else.
+you need.
 Once you start selling

 CDs, CDBaby takes just $4 from

-each CD sold via their web site.
+each CD sold via their web site or 9% from download sales.

 You keep the rest.
 CDBaby also